|

 Roy Saunders.
 First published 1962 by Oldbourne Book Co.
 Ltd, London.
 Hardcover, dust jacket, 88 pages, mono plates throughout.
 I took aa great interest in the Vasa back in the mid seventies and corresponded with its finder, Anders Franzen in Stockholm.
 I have yet to see the ship, however.
 What a remarkable salvage, perhaps standing as still the greatest in the world, even considering the Mary Rose.
 It covers the history of its loss, the discovery, salvage and commencement of conservation.
 The content is of historical value even though much has been written about this ship. |

-| THE TREASURE DIVERS
+. | THE TREASURE DIVERS.

 Kendall McDonald.
 Pelham Books, London no date (c.
 1976).
-Hardcover, 246 pages, illustrations, maps and appendices. |
+See author McDonald. |

 ![]() |